Trivalia: 1986-1994

-The band was formed during the summer of 1986 in Niš by vocalist Vladimir Žikić "Mantis", also known under the pseudonym "Vlad-a-Mantis", the band's principal songwriter as well as the rhythm machine sequencer, bass guitarist Boban Stojiljković "Bocko" and guitarist Srđan Jovanović "Điđa".
-During the years, the band cooperated with a number of musicians from Niš; on a number of occasions they performed with drummer Miloš Medić and keyboardist Peđa Avramović.
+The band was formed during the summer of 1986 in Niš by vocalist Vladimir Žikić "Mantis", also known under the pseudonym "Vlad-a-Mantis" (formerly of the band Bigoti, the band's principal songwriter as well as the rhythm machine sequencer), Srđan Jovanović "Điđa" (guitar), and Boban Stojiljković "Bocko" (formerly of Bigoti, bass guitar).
+During the years, the band collaborated with a number of musicians from Niš; on a number of occasions they performed with drummer Miloš Medić and keyboardist Peđa Avramović.
 The band was named after Tribalia, the homeland of the Triballi, an ancient Thracian tribe that lived in modern southern Serbia and western Bulgaria.

-Starting with a lot of already written material, in 1987 the band recorded their debut EP, We Always..., inspired lyrically by religion, mythology, secret societies and musically predominantly by movie soundtracks and the popular post-punk and gothic rock acts such as Joy Division, The Sisters of Mercy, The Mission, The Cure and Fields of the Nephilim.
-The album was released independently by the band themselves on compact cassette only, which was the case with most of their later releases.
+Starting with a lot of already written material, in 1987 the band recorded their debut EP We Always..., inspired lyrically by religion, mythology, secret societies and musically predominantly by movie soundtracks and the popular post-punk and gothic rock acts such as Joy Division, The Sisters of Mercy, The Mission, The Cure and Fields of the Nephilim.
+The album was released independently by the band themselves on compact cassette only, which would be the case with several of their future releases.
 Beside the recorded material, on live appearances the band also performed cover versions of the bands they were citing as their influences.
-Their live performances usually had a form of art performances, featuring stage decorations, video and light effects.
+Their live appearances usually had a form of art performances, featuring stage decorations, video and light effects.

 From 1988 to 1989, the band performed rarely due to Stojiljković's mandatory stint in the Yugoslav army.
 On his return, the band recorded new material featuring a combination of gothic rock, darkwave and industrial music with the elements of Byzantine music, independently released on the EP Pravoslavia (Orthodoxia).
 The EP, featuring the songs "Popečenije" ("Ministry"), "Praviteljstvujušči sovjet serbski" ("The Ruling Council of Serbia"), "Pričes" ("Eucharist") and "Blagosloven Gospod" ("Praised Be the Lord"), did not include drum recordings, and the band instead used the Edic rhythm machine both on studio and live performances.
 In late 1989, Jovanović left the band, being replaced by Ivan Marković "Parsifal".